blockpass-org/blockpass-web-widget/examples/kycc-api-first/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Project Structure

+- `src/app/play/` - Main KYC form implementation
+- `src/app/play/actions.ts` - Server actions for form submission
+- `src/components/` - Reusable UI components
+- `src/lib/` - Utility functions and shared code

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the Blockpass KYCC API and Next.js:

+- [Blockpass Documentation](https://docs.blockpass.org) - learn about Blockpass features and API
-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ## Deploy on Vercel